surendp/YoutubeVideosStreamingApp/README.md

-# Video Streaming Website
+# Video Streaming App

+This applicaion allows users to search and play youtube videos.

 This is a mini project created for learning React.
 It is based on the course 'Modern React with Redux' from udemy.

 ## Requirements
   - Search functionality for youtube videos